gliese-backup/kelpie/README.md

 0. Basics of Network Requests: takes time & errors might occur
    i.
 We can use fetch to get some data ii.
 To work with async code we use Promises (JS Feature) iii.
-JSON parse (to read and convert) iv.
+JSON parse (to read and convert) res.json() iv.
 To work with promises we use .then and .catch
    v.
 The fetch function gives us a Promise
-1. We explored the dogs api which includes several end points
+1. We explored the dogs api which includes several endpoints
 2. CRUD (Create, Read, Update, Delete) on Create Get
 3. Explored the vite bundler
 4. Difference b/w npm vs pnpm vs yarn
-5. `pnpm create vite@latest` . (in our current directory)
+5. `pnpm create vite@latest .` (in our current directory)
    Vanilla with JavaScript
    Scaffold (basic project)
 6. `pnpm install` to install all the dependencies